Frondor/javascript-library-boilerplate/README.md

 ## Browser Workflow

-In development, you can start a dev server with HMR by running `npm start`
+For development, you can start a dev server with HMR by running `npm start`.
+It will automatically open a browser tab and serve [/dev/index.html](dev/index.html), just like a rustic playground for your library.

 ## NodeJS Workflow

-No mysteries here, you can use your IDE just as you do with any other js module.
-For instance, with [VS Code](https://code.visualstudio.com/docs/nodejs/nodejs-debugging)
+No mysteries here, you can use your own IDE just as you do with other js modules.
+For instance, use [VS Code](https://code.visualstudio.com/docs/nodejs/nodejs-debugging).

 ## Testing